Principal investigator(s)

 Project summary

-Patient-reported outcomes, i.e. outcomes that are directly obtained from the patient, are traditionally assessed using a static approach.
+Patient-reported outcomes (PRO) data, i.e., data that are directly obtained from the patient, are traditionally assessed using a static approach.
 That is, the same questions (items) are presented to each respondent regardless of their relevance to the individual.
-As a result, respondents often have to answer items that are irrelevant to them which increases respondent burden and may result in less precise score estimates.
-Collecting data via computerized adaptive testing (CAT) can address this shortcoming as it avoids the administration of irrelevant items by tailoring the instrument to the individual.
-To make use of the advantages of CAT, the EORTC Quality of Life Group has developed the EORTC-CAT which measures the same dimensions as the EORTC QLQ-C30 but with increased precision and flexibility.
-To enhance the interpretation of scores obtained via the EORTC-CAT, it is important to link the CAT to reference data obtained from the general population.
-Therefore, to increase the interpretability of the EORTC-CAT, the current project was aimed at collecting representative data of a European reference population for norming purposes with a final sample size of N=15,386.
-The following countries were included in our study: Austria*, Canada, Denmark*, France*, Germany*, Hungary*, Italy*, Netherlands*, Poland*, Russia, Spain*, Sweden*, Turkey, United Kingdom*, and USA.
+As a result, respondents often have to answer items that are irrelevant to them, which increases respondent burden and may result in less precise score estimates.
+Collecting data via computerised adaptive testing (CAT) can address this shortcoming as it avoids the administration of irrelevant items by tailoring the instrument to the individual.
+To make use of the advantages of CAT, the EORTC Quality of Life Group has developed the EORTC CAT Core (EORTC CAT Core | EORTC – Quality of Life) which measures the same dimensions as the EORTC QLQ-C30 but with increased precision and flexibility.
+To enhance the interpretation of scores obtained via the CAT Core, it is important to link it to reference data obtained from the general population.
+Therefore, to increase the interpretability of the CAT Core and give meaning to its metric (i.e., the mean of 50 representing the mean of the general population), the current project was aimed at collecting representative data of a European reference population to establish the European Norm for the EORTC CAT Core.
+As the QLQ-C30 items are part of the CAT Core, we simultaneously generating norm data for the QLQ-C30.

 Achievements